LlamaEdge/WavUp/README.md

 # WavUp

-This is a simple tool to convert audio files to WAV format.
+`Wavup` is a simple tool to convert audio files to WAV format.
+The audio formats supported are:

 - The formats supported are `caf`, `isomp4`, `mkv`, `ogg`, `aiff`, `wav`.